lab11/lab11-ec2-deployer/README.md

-A Python3 tool for creating, configuring, and destroying EC2 instances using Terraform and Ansible.
+A Python3 script for automatically creating, configuring, and destroying EC2 instances using Terraform and Ansible.

 # How to use this project